Data: Meaning

 Before the development of computing devices and machines, people had to manually collect data and impose patterns on it.
-Since the development of computing devices and machines, these devices can also collect data.
-In the 2010s, computers are widely used in many fields to collect data and sort or process it, in disciplines ranging from marketing, analysis of social services usage by citizens to scientific research.
-These patterns in data are seen as information that can be used to enhance knowledge.
+With the development of computing devices and machines, these devices can also collect data.
+In the 2010s, computers were widely used in many fields to collect data and sort or process it, in disciplines ranging from marketing, analysis of social service usage by citizens to scientific research.
+These patterns in the data are seen as information that can be used to enhance knowledge.
 These patterns may be interpreted as "truth" (though "truth" can be a subjective concept) and may be authorized as aesthetic and ethical criteria in some disciplines or cultures.
 Events that leave behind perceivable physical or virtual remains can be traced back through data.
 Marks are no longer considered data once the link between the mark and observation is broken.

 Mechanical computing devices are classified according to how they represent data.
 An analog computer represents a datum as a voltage, distance, position, or other physical quantity.
 A digital computer represents a piece of data as a sequence of symbols drawn from a fixed alphabet.
 The most common digital computers use a binary alphabet, that is, an alphabet of two characters typically denoted "0" and "1".
 More familiar representations, such as numbers or letters, are then constructed from the binary alphabet.
 Some special forms of data are distinguished.
-A computer program is a collection of data, which can be interpreted as instructions.
+A computer program is a collection of data, that can be interpreted as instructions.
 Most computer languages make a distinction between programs and the other data on which programs operate, but in some languages, notably Lisp and similar languages, programs are essentially indistinguishable from other data.
 It is also useful to distinguish metadata, that is, a description of other data.
 A similar yet earlier term for metadata is "ancillary data."
 The prototypical example of metadata is the library catalog, which is a description of the contents of books.

+Data sources

+With respect to ownership of data collected in the course of marketing or other corporate collection, data has been characterized according to "party" depending on how close the data is to the source or if it has been generated through additional processing.
+"Zero-party data" refers to data that customers "intentionally and proactively shares".
+This kind of data can come from a variety of sources, including: subscriptions, preference centers, quizzes, surveys, pop-up forms, and interactive digital experiences.
+"First-party data" may be collected by a company directly from its customers.
+The secure exchange of first-party data among companies can be done using data clean rooms.
+"Second-party data" refers to data obtained from other organizations or partners, through purchase or other means and has been described as "another organization's first-party data".
+"Third-party data" is data collected by other organizations and subsequently aggregated from different sources, websites, and platforms.

+"No-party" data can sometimes refer to synthetic data that is generated based on patterns from original data.